connexcs/docs/docs/customer-ratecard.md

 !!! tip "ConnexCS LRN Database"
     ConnexCS maintains an inhouse LRN database.
 This ensures a quick response time and the rates are update daily.
 There are no charges associated with using this service, so customers have unlimited dips into the database.

-+ **Strategy**: For Customer Cards associate with multiple Provider Cards, select how calls will be distriubted across the available carriers.
++ **Strategy**: Manage how calls are distributed across Carriers when a Customer Card is associate with multiple Provider Cards.

-    + LCR (Lowest Cost Route) will always select the cheapest route
-    + Random
-    + Round Robin
-    + Reverse LCR
+!!! info "Routing Strategy"
+    The Strategy selected in the Customer Card will be overwritten by the global Routing Strategy.
+For description of each Strategy as well as configuration for a comprehensive Routing Strategy, see [Routing Strategy](https://docs.connexcs.com/routing-strategy/) .

 #### Advanced